Timeline of Events

 More importantly, WHERE are the bodies?
 Where is the massacre?
 Where are the 30+ people and vehicles that were allegedly damaged?
 This photograph is PROOF that no such massacre occurred.

-There is no question that it took an extraordinary amount of firepower to stop the white Kia.
-Unbeknownst to the members of Raven 23, this car was driven by a young medical student, with his mother as a passenger.
+There is no question that it took firepower to stop the white Kia.
+Unbeknownst to the members of Raven 23, this car was driven by a young man, with his mother as a passenger.
 Early testimony indicated that an Iraqi policemen working further south of Nisur Square had waved the vehicle through.
 Over the course of the Iraqi investigation, however, that testimony wafted away.
 Shocking is the number of people walking completely unimpeded through the area.

 The Bus Stop (below).
 A structure made of concrete pillars - not a solid structure.
 Raven 23 was taking fire by one or more people firing from behind this structure.
 One Iraqi witness, a member of the Iraqi Army, claimed to have been riding a bus northbound when traffic stopped and he heard firing.
 Getting off the bus, he ran PAST a bus stop near him and continued north toward Nisur Square to THIS bus stop.